folkzb/magalu/openapi-customizations/README.md

 # Overlays to Existing OpenAPI

-These files should be applied on top of incoming OpenAPI in order to add some extra keys such as `x-cli-name` to change the command line interface name to use for a command or flag.
+These files should be applied on top of incoming OpenAPI in order to add some extra keys such as `x-mgc-name` to change the command line interface name to use for a command or flag.

 Apply using [yaml_merge.py](../scripts/yaml_merge.py), example: